PForet/PForet.github.io/_posts/2017-03-21-neural-networks-specialization.md

 To visualize this phenomenon, I trained another CNN, with a dense layer containing only two neurons somewhere in the middle.
 If we remove all the layers after this one, the output of this CNN will be a vector of size two representing the input image in the plane.
 Please note that the final accuracy of this CNN is far inferior: it is generally a bad idea to put such a bottleneck on the information flowing in a neural network.

-The features discovered by this CNN are displayed below (one color by class, logarithmic transformations applied):
+The features discovered by this CNN are displayed below (one colour by class, logarithmic transformations applied):

 ![Features 2d]({{ "/assets/images/devanagari/Features2d_all.jpeg" | absolute_url }})